Nisgaʼa: Traditional clothing

 Prior to European colonization, men wore nothing in the summer, normally the best time to hunt and fish.
 Women wore skirts made of softened cedar bark and went topless.
 During the colder season, men wore cedar bark skirts (shaped more like a loincloth), a cape of cedar bark, and a basket hat outside in the rain, but wore nothing inside the house.
 Women wore basket hats and cedar blankets indoors and outdoors.
 Both sexes made and wore shell and bone necklaces.
 They rubbed seal blubber into their hair, and men kept their hair long or in a top knot.
 During warfare, men wore red cedar armour, a cedar helmet, and cedar loincloths.
 They wielded spears, clubs, harpoons, bows and slings.
 Wicker shields were common.

 Calendar/life

-The Nisga’a calendar revolves around harvesting of foods and goods used.
+The Nisgaʼa calendar revolves around harvesting of foods and goods used.
 The original year followed the various moons throughout the year.